-The Botlierskop reserve enjoys an outstanding reputation for service, cuisine, and hospitality while also providing an exciting wildlife adventure in 3500 ha near Mossel Bay.
+The Botlierskop game reserve enjoys an outstanding reputation for service, cuisine, and hospitality while also providing an exciting wildlife adventure in 3500 ha near Mossel Bay.
 Accommodation is comfortable, spacious and tastefully decorated with furnishings and finishes that reflect the spirit of Africa and the surrounding landscape.

-The Botlierskop Manor House is a large thatched building which offers a selection of four luxuriously appointed suites, dressed in a contemporary country style and with abundant amenities.
+The Manor House is a large thatched building that offers a selection of four luxuriously appointed suites, dressed in a contemporary country style and with abundant amenities.
 Each suite has a private balcony and lovely views of the gardens and surrounding landscape.

-Safari drives, guests have the unique chance to encounter Africa's magnificent wildlife and learn about these the smaller and larger creatures as well as flora and fauna found here.
+Safari drives, guests have the unique chance to encounter Africa's magnificent wildlife and learn about the smaller and larger creatures as well as flora and fauna found here.
 Quad bikes are available for beautiful and adventurous tours, while elephant back rides, horseback safaris, and helicopter flights can also be booked.

 The health and beauty spa is on the riverbank, a tranquil setting close to nature where guests are pampered in one of two treatment chambers that bring nature indoors, creating a serene environment.
 Here you may choose from a broad menu of wellness and beauty treatments in the hands of skilled and qualified therapists.

-Botlierskop Safari drives on the 3000-hectare reserve are a fantastic opportunity to enjoy an intimate experience with the vast variety of species that inhabit the reserve.
-Conducted in the early morning and late afternoon when the wildlife is most active, the personal ranger provides travellers with a wealth of information about the various fauna and flora that you may encounter.
+Safari drives on the 3000-hectare reserve are a fantastic opportunity to enjoy an intimate experience with the vast variety of species that inhabit the reserve.
+Conducted in the early morning and late afternoon when the wildlife is most active, the personal ranger provides travellers with a wealth of information about the various fauna and flora that they may encounter.
 For a bit of variety, you might also consider horse - or elephant-back safaris or a walking safari in the company of an armed guide.
 It is also possible to walk with the young lions in their natural environment.

-The Botlierskop reserve is home to 4 of the Big 5 (but please bear in mind that the lions are in a separate enclosure, and the elephant are not free-roaming).
+Home to 4 of the Big 5 (but please bear in mind that the lions are in a separate enclosure, and the elephant are not free-roaming).
 There is a healthy population of antelope and favourite wildlife species, and as the drive extends into the early evening, visitors may be lucky enough to see various nocturnal species.
 Bird-watchers will also have an opportunity to spot some of the 200 species of birds recorded on the reserve.